 Support during the Novel Coronavirus (COVID-19) outbreak

-We understand that many people in our community are feeling anxious about the spread of COVID-19.
+We understand that many people in our community are feeling anxious about the ongoing personal, social and societal impacts of COVID-19.
 We’ve compiled some resources to help you with any problems or concerns you may be experiencing.

 There is a lot of information about this virus and it is difficult to work out what is real and what is not.
 We suggest you minimise the sources of information to help you keep a clear view of the situation, the Commonwealth and State Government websites are solid places to start.

 As always we know practising harm minimisation e.g. using sterile equipment, managing dose etc. reduces the associated risks for people who use drugs and drink alcohol.
 With the increased risks presented by COVID-19 (it greatly affects respiratory function) it is additionally important that you look after yourself.

 We asked an expert to share some tips for harm minimisation during the coronavirus.

 You can find useful tips and advice from local harm minimisation services below:

 - CAHMA (ACT)